/

 Aging is a complex biological process, and several theories have been proposed to explain its mechanisms.
 These theories, including the free radical theory, the telomere shortening theory, and the mitochondrial dysfunction theory, provide insights into the biological changes that occur with aging and their health implications.

-The free radical theory, for instance, posits that aging results from the accumulation of damage caused by free radicals, unstable molecules that can harm cells.
+The free radical theory posits that aging results from the accumulation of damage caused by free radicals, unstable molecules that can harm cells.
 This theory underscores the importance of antioxidants in mitigating the effects of aging.
 On the other hand, the telomere shortening theory suggests that aging is linked to the progressive shortening of telomeres, the protective caps on the ends of chromosomes.
 This theory highlights the role of cellular senescence in aging and disease.

-While not exhaustive, these theories offer valuable perspectives on the biological processes underlying aging.
+These theories offer valuable perspectives on the biological processes underlying aging.
 They inform our understanding of age-related diseases and conditions and guide the development of interventions to promote health and longevity in older adults.
 Understanding these theories is crucial for geriatricians and other healthcare professionals who care for the aging population.

 Common Physiological Changes and Their Impact on Health